Virginia Allen is a conductor, music educator,

 Trombone Association in 1999 and now available as Beyond the End of the Century through Summit Records.
 Virginia

 collaborated with Mr. Alessi again another Summit recording, Trombonastics.

 As a composer and arranger, her music has been premiered,

 performed and recorded by members of the Chicago Symphony, the Philadelphia Orchestra, the San Francisco Symphony, the Washington

 Orchestra, the Dallas Symphony, the Buffalo Philharmonic, the Brazilian Symphony Orchestra, The Juilliard Trombone Choir,

 The U.S. Army Band, The U.S. Army Field Band, and The U.S. Military Academy Band.
-Her music has been published by Carl Fischer,
+Her music is published by Carl Fischer,